 What is an Operational Audit?

-An operational audit is an in-depth, forward-looking process that auditors use when evaluating an organization’s operational activities.
-The long-term outlook of using these audits is to improve company performance according to measurable criteria like speed, quality, efficiency, flexibility, customer value, environment, and cost.
-In addition, the results from an operational audit can help diagnose areas needing further attention and protect company assets by catching—therefore preventing—future risks.
+An operational audit is an in-depth, forward-looking process that auditors use when evaluating an organization’s internal processes and operational activities.
+The long-term outlook of using these audits is to improve company performance according to measurable criteria like speed, quality, efficiency, flexibility, customer value, environment, and operational costs.
+In addition, the results from this type of audit can help diagnose areas needing further attention and protect company assets by catching—therefore preventing—future risks.

-Operational audits go beyond financial reporting.
-The primary data sources for operational audits are the policies and achievements related to an organization’s objectives.
+Operational auditing goes beyond financial reporting.
+The primary data sources for operational auditing are the policies and achievements related to an organization’s objectives.
 Because they’re a deep dive into every avenue of company management, the time it takes to complete and finalize an operational audit varies from just a few weeks to several months.
 The length of time also depends on:

 The difference between a financial statement audit and an operational audit is during the financial audit, the auditor is typically concerned with just the accounting practices and numbers.
-In contrast, the operational auditor examines any and all aspects of a business.
-Also, operational audits are generally done by an internal auditor, unlike financial audits, which external auditors often complete.
+In contrast, an operational audit evaluates the efficiency and effectiveness of a company’s operations.
+It examines how the company’s processes and procedures work to identify areas for improvement to help increase productivity, reduce costs, and improve overall performance.
+Also, operational auditing is generally done by an internal auditor, unlike financial audits, which external auditors often complete.

 What are the Objectives of an Operational Audit?